technomancy/leiningen/doc/PLUGINS.md

 just expect that it will be nil if there's no project present.
 Use `^:no-project-needed` metadata to indicate this is acceptable.

+In Leiningen 1.x, having a task function return a numeric value was a way to signal the process's exit code.
+In Leiningen 2.x, tasks should call the `leiningen.core.main/abort` function when a fatal error is encountered.
+If the `leiningen.core.main/*exit-process?*` var is bound to true, then this will trigger an exit, but in some contexts (like `with-profiles`) it will simply trigger an exception and go on to the next task.

 ## 1.x Compatibility

 Once you've identified the changes necessary to achieve compatibility